LWC-Essentials/router/packages/router/README.md

 **Props:**

-*children* Whatever HTML is passed within the slot will only be rendered if the URL is active.
+`children`: Whatever HTML is passed within the slot will only be rendered if the URL is active.

-*path* Any valid URL path or array of paths that path-to-regexp@^1.7.0 understands.
+`path`: Any valid URL path or array of paths that path-to-regexp@^1.7.0 understands.

-*strict* When true, a path that has a trailing slash will only match a location.pathname with a trailing slash
+`strict`: When true, a path that has a trailing slash will only match a location.pathname with a trailing slash

-*exact*  When true, will only match if the path matches the location.pathname exactly
+`exact`: When true, will only match if the path matches the location.pathname exactly

-*sensitive* When true, will match if the path is case sensitive.
+`sensitive`: When true, will match if the path is case sensitive.

 Example: